agencyenterprise/oneroster-aipi/diff_doc.md

 }
 ```

-DELETE for /scoreScales/{sourcedId}
+ALL DELETE METHODS ONLY REQUIRE A sourceId for /route/{sourcedId}
-The only requirement is the sourcedId in the URL path parameter.